Voice acting can be a great way to earn money as a freelancer. It sounds…

 In the United States medical transcription is being outsourced to countries in the developing world now.
 If you live in the U.S. you probably will not be able to find medical transcription work.

-Most transcriptionists are paid by the hour.
-Here are the average hourly rates for transcriptionists in five different countries, according to PayScale.
+Transcriptionists are frequently paid by the audio hour.
+It can take up to four real hours to transcribe one hour of audio.
+Here are the average real hourly rates for transcriptionists in six different countries, according to PayScale.

 The United States – 15.09 U.S. dollars per hour